history-of-science-society/meeting/docs/cfp.md

 A diverse community is necessary for the HSS to fulfill its mission statement, &ldquo;to foster interest in the history of science,&rdquo; and to help scholars tell the stories of science.
 Therefore, the HSS collects demographic information for the following purposes: to understand the composition of its submitting authors, members, meeting attendees, and website visitors; to identify underserved and under-represented communities; to formulate strategies to increase representation from affected communities; and to communicate this data with its members and the public.

-The HSS will give strong preference to sessions that reflect diversity in affiliation, employment status, country of residence, gender, race/ethnicity, and presentation history.
+The HSS will give strong preference to sessions that reflect diversity in affiliation, employment status, gender, race/ethnicity, and presentation history.

 Because of this committment to diversity, the HSS requires authors and organizers to provide the following demographic information for each person participating on the panel:

 - Name
 - Email
 - Affiliation (e.g., university, institution, company, independent scholar, etc.)
-- Country of residence
 - Gender
 - Race and/or Ethnicity
 - Presentation history